maxzerbini/oauth/README.md

 This library contains a default implementation of the formatter interface called _SHA256RC4TokenSecureFormatter_ based on the algorithms SHA256 and RC4.
 Programmers can develop their Token Formatter implementing the interface _TokenSecureFormatter_ and this is really recommended before publishing the API in a production environment.

+## Credentials Verifier
+The interface _CredentialsVerifier_ defines the hooks called during the token generation process.
+The methods are called in this order:
+- _ValidateUser() or ValidateClient()_ called first for credentials verification
+- _AddClaims()_ used for add information to the token that will be encrypted
+- _StoreTokenId()_ called after the token generation but before the response, programmers can use this method for storing the generated Ids
+- _AddProperties()_ used for add clear information to the response

+There is another method in the _CredentialsVerifier_ interface that is involved during the refresh token process.
+In this case the methods are called in this order:
+- _ValidateTokenId()_ called first for TokenId verification, the method receives the TokenId related to the token associated to the refresh token
+- _AddClaims()_ used for add information to the token that will be encrypted
+- _StoreTokenId()_ called after the token regeneration but before the response, programmers can use this method for storing the generated Ids
+- _AddProperties()_ used for add clear information to the response

 ## Authorization Server usage example
 This snippet shows how to create an authorization server
 ```Go